 To wet-mop a floor, all you need is a mop and a bucket of water and floor solution.
-A couple droplets of essential oils can also be used to add a fragrance to your floors after they’ve been given time to air-dry.
+Use essential oil droplets to add a fragrance to the floor after given time to air-dry.

-Make sure to let passersby know that your floors were newly mopped, otherwise you’ll have to start the cleaning process from the beginnings.
+Ensure to let passersby know that the floor is newly mopped, otherwise, you have to start the cleaning process from the beginning.

 8. Manual Scrubbing

-A long-handled scrubbing brush is the perfect tool for scrubbing floors, whereas a handheld scrub brush will help when cleaning vertical surfaces such as bathroom and kitchen walls.
-Also, you should consider getting a bottle of tile and grout cleaner for better cleaning results.
+A long-handled scrubbing brush is a perfect tool for scrubbing floors, whereas a handheld scrub brush will help when cleaning vertical surfaces such as bathroom and kitchen walls.
+Also, consider getting a bottle of tile and grout cleaner for better cleaning results.

-Scrubbing isn’t a tiresome yet necessary method to give your floors that added wow factor, but using a strong grout solution in enclosed spaces can lead to dizziness.
-Make sure there’s proper ventilation in the room.
+Scrubbing is not a tiresome yet necessary method to give your floors that added wow factor, but using a powerful grout solution in enclosed spaces can lead to dizziness.
+Make sure there is proper ventilation in the room.

 9. Manual Polishing

 Follow the instructions on the floor or counter polish to see how much time to give between polishing and buffing with a dry cloth.
-Polish can either strip the finish of your floors or not, so make sure you’re getting the correct type of polish for your floors.
+Polish can either strip the finish of your flooring or not, so make sure you are getting the correct type of polish for your floor.

-Buffing floors by hand isn’t just a pain to do, but it can take a long time to do.
-Plus, if the wax wasn’t buffed correctly, you could end up with greasy streaks.
+Buffing floors by hand is not just a pain to carry out, but it can take a long time to accomplish.
+Plus, if the wax wasn’t buffed correctly, you could end with greasy streaks.

 10. Spot Cleaning

-Spot cleaning is dry and/or wet-cleaning soft and hard surfaces to remove localized stains.
-You do not have to whip out a large bucket and mop to do this; simply use as much or as little water and cleaning solution as needed to remove the stain completely.
+Spot cleaning is dry or wet-cleaning soft and hard surfaces to remove localized stains.
+You do not have to whip out a large bucket and mop to make this; use as much or as little water and cleaning solution as needed to remove the stain completely.

-To spot clean an area, use whatever tools are best for the surface in question, e.g., brushes for tile grout and soft-bristle brooms for floorboards.
+To spot clean an area, use the best tools for the surface, e.g., brushes for tile grout and soft-bristle brooms for floorboards.
 You can use a cleaning agent or not, depending on the severity of the stain.

-Spot cleaning should be done as soon as you’ve noticed the stain to prevent oils from seeping into your floor.
+Spot cleaning should be done as soon as you have noticed the stain to prevent oils from seeping into your floor.